Turkey opens bridge between continents in megaproject drive

 By Ayla Jean Yackley

-GARIPCE, Turkey Turkey opened one of the world's biggest suspension bridges on Friday, the latest megaproject in a $200 billion building spree that President Tayyip Erdogan hopes will secure his place in history.
+GARIPCE, Turkey, Aug 26 Turkey opens one of the world's biggest suspension bridges on Friday, creating a new link between two continents with the latest megaproject in a $200 billion building spree that President Tayyip Erdogan hopes will secure his place in history.

-The bridge creates a new link across the Bosphorus Strait, which divides Asia and Europe.
-It is built in the style of New York's Brooklyn Bridge and boasts pylons higher than the Eiffel Tower.
+The bridge across the Bosphorus Strait, which divides Asia and Europe, is built in the style of New York's Brooklyn Bridge and boasts pylons higher than the Eiffel Tower.
 It is 1.4 km (0.9 mile) long and 59 metres wide, with eight vehicle lanes and two high-speed rail lines.

-"When man dies, he leaves behind a monument," Erdogan told a crowd of thousands waving Turkish flags at the opening ceremony on the shores of the Bosphorus next to the bridge.

 "Be proud of your power, Turkey," said a TV advert before the opening of the $3 billion Yavuz Sultan Selim Bridge on the edge of Istanbul.
 It is named after a 16th-century Ottoman ruler.